 I headed on up to the basin, enjoying the cool air and winding road.
 In the gift shop (no, I didn't buy you a gift), I bumped into an 80 year old man who'd been on the porch for a while.
 He and I gabbed while his 40 year old girlfriend bought out the place.
 He shared a few stories and advice on a couple of roads to take.
 Figured I'd avoid marriage advice from him tho.

 Heading back down from the basin, I was engaged by the scale of the valley ahead.
-That's one thing that always amazes me out here... the scale is so large!
-It's like having a bit of Wyoming and Utah to ride through.
+That's one thing that always amazes me out here... the scale is so large it's like having a bit of Wyoming and Utah to ride through.

 Rio Grande Village called my name and I headed east from the basin, watching the gigantic valley ahead.
 The heat grew more intense as I dropped lower and I sucked my Camelbak dry in short order.
-The temperatre difference from the east side to the west side of the park got my attention.
+The temperature difference from the east side to the west side of the park got my attention.
 The west was hot, but having a few showers obviously kept the temps a little cooler.
-Now I've been in 120 degree heat a few times, and ridden through desert in 110 heat but I went through some patches of heat that absolutely took my breath away.
-I have no idea how hot it was in spots, but it was hoooot.
+I've been in 120 degree heat a few times, and ridden through desert in 110 heat but I went through some patches of heat that absolutely took my breath away.
+I have no idea how hot it was in spots, but it was hooooooooootttttt.
 My sweat glands developed sweat glands.